shivamsouravjha/Cache-Red/README.md

 - cd Cache-Red
 - npm install
 - npm start
-Probably you will get an error,becasue you've not started your redis serever.
+Probably you will get an error,becasue you've not started your redis sere ver.
 Go and install it and start it.
 - npm start
 - Call the Postman APIs.